-- up to 48 points of foundational units in any discipline
+- up to 48 points of postgraduate foundational units in any discipline

-- a capstone unit worth at least 24 points or a research essay
+- a capstone unit worth at least 24 points or RQ9748M Minor Thesis

-- further elective, praxis or capstone units to make up a total of 240 points.
+- further postgraduate elective, praxis or capstone units to make up a total of 240 points.

 - Successful completion of a Bachelor of Theology or Bachelor of Ministry or a Master of Divinity, or an equivalent theological qualification (a Graduate Certificate or Graduate Diploma does not satisfy the admission requirements for this award).